 While this added motivation for Invincible was needed, the star of this issue was Thragg.
 As he has shown anytime he is on screen with Invincible or another person he sees as a threat, Thragg’s show of force was incredibly impressive.
 It’s been clear through everything we’ve seen Thragg do and how scared everyone is of his power, that he is a villain that superheroes can joke around with.
 He made that clear by not only killing Oliver but leaving Invincible and Atom Eve in near-death states while Terra is left to cry over her parents’ bloodied bodies.

 Speaking of Terra, Kirkman did a good job making Invincible #132 a big issue for her character.
 Not only did we see her finally show that she has the same powers as her dad but she was forced to witness the possible death of her parents.
 Hopefully with how intense are sure to get with the war the universe will have with Thragg that we see more character growth from Terra.
 The series will need it now that Oliver has literally been taken off the table.

-Cory Walker was as strong as it has always been.
-The break gave him some time to make this issue a little bit more detail into an issue that was much gorier than the previous issue.
+Cory Walker was as strong as he has always been.
+The break gave him some time to make this issue a little bit more detailed.
+This issue was much gorier than the previous issue.
 Walker effectively got over how brutal Thragg is as he showed no mercy in punching through Oliver and ripping Invincible in half.
 He also delivered when it came to the emotional beats in this issue.
-That was best shown when Invincible threaten to kill Onaan as Walker perfectly captured the intensity in Marks face when making the threat.
+That was best shown when Invincible threaten to kill Onaan as Walker perfectly captured the intensity in Mark’s face when making the threat.